Višegrad: Religion

 The Serbian Orthodox Dobrun Monastery is one of the most notable monasteries of Bosnia and Herzegovina.

 Sports

 Višegrad is also known for various sports clubs.
 The local football club is FK Drina HE Višegrad, which competes in the 2nd League of Republika Srpska.
 In its long history, (1924-2024) the club played different seasons in the 1st League of Republika Srpska.

 KK Varda is a basketball club from Višegrad, currently playing in the 1st League of Republika Srpska, having also had good seasons in the Premier League of Bosnia and Herzegovina.

-Only womens club in the city is OK HE na Drini, a volleyball club, also with a long history, having played in the Premier League of Bosnia and Herzegovina, the 1st League of Republika Srpska and the 2nd League of Republika Srpska, Winning the title in 2023/2024 in the 2nd League of Republika Srpska, From 2024/2025 season, they will be back to the 1st League of Republika Srpska.
+The only women's club in the city is OK HE na Drini, a volleyball club with a long history, having played in the Premier League of Bosnia and Herzegovina, the 1st League of Republika Srpska and the 2nd League of Republika Srpska.

-Other sports clubs are Handball Club Višegrad, founded in 2002, currently playing in the 1st League of Republika Srpska, a futsal club founded in 2023, playing in the 2nd League of Reoublika Srpska and karate and judo clubs.
+Other sports clubs are Handball Club Višegrad, founded in 2002, currently playing in the 1st League of Republika Srpska.